gvwilson/sensibleadventures/bookster/bookster.md

 The dark man chuckled weakly.  "*La*, I do not think that is the phrase I would use.
 Have you water?"

-There was, a pitcher on the table where Nuu Ciy's bowl had been.
+There was a pitcher on the table where Nuu Ciy's bowl had been.
-Erileine poured some into a heavy brown pottery mug and held it up gingerly.
+Erileine poured some into a heavy pottery mug and held it up gingerly.

 Razi sipped and made a face.
 "There's poppy in this."